elunna/nerfhack-changelog/README.md

 * jungle boots provide protection from wounded legs (dnh)
 * kicking boots allow kicking even when your legs are wounded.
 * gauntlets of dexterity grant +1 to-hit while using bows (Evil)
+* gauntlets of fumbling grant -9 to-hit penalty while using bows (Evil)
 * saddles are now twice as common (FIQ)
 * mummy wrappings always generate rotted
 * orcish equipment is usually generates rusty and/or corroded
 * dwarven items frequently spawn as fixed.
 * The ring of levitation is a valid starting ring.
 * Blessed food items are rotten much less often.
 * Eucalyptus leaves can never be rotten unless cursed.